KSP-KOS/KOS/doc/source/commands/flight/raw.rst

 -------------------

-Please note that the *Breaking Ground DLC* parts that can be configured to respond to the control axes, such as electric motors and propellor pitches, will only respond to the settings described on the :ref:`pilot controls page <pilot>` and NOT the settings described here on this :ref:`raw control <raw>` page, nor will it respond to
+Please note that the *Breaking Ground DLC* parts that can be configured to respond to the control axes, such as electric motors and propeller pitches, will only respond to the settings described on the :ref:`pilot controls page <pilot>` and NOT the settings described here on this :ref:`raw control <raw>` page, nor will it respond to